kiazhi/kiazhi.github.io/_posts/2018-07-15-Working-with-secret-in-PowerShell.md

 machine due to a mismatch cryptography cipher key between the machine.

 Why is there two different ways of converting encrypted `String` back to plain text `String`?
-That is because legacy PowerShell on older operating system is using legacy .Net Framework and since then Microsoft has been improving their .Net Framework.
-Therefore, it good to know how to do this in newer PowerShell and hope you enjoyed reading this.
-Share this with others and keep them informed.
+That is because PowerShell on older operating system is using legacy .Net Framework.
+Since then Microsoft has been improving their .Net Framework and there are a few namespaces and classes rearrangement.
+Therefore, if you are not aware of how to do this with newer .Net Framework previously, I hope you know how to do it now and enjoyed reading this.
+If you reckon this is good information, help share this with others and keep them informed.

 <hr style='margin-top: 0.5em; margin-bottom: 0em; border-top: 1px solid #eaeaea'>